Myth197/RAC-Rando-Tracker/README.md

-Myth197's Ratchet and Clank Randomizer Tracker
+Myth197 and DukeDragon28's Ratchet and Clank Randomizer Tracker

 ----- INSTALATION--------
 To use it, place the files in C:\Users__\Documents\EmoTracker\packs